conda-forge/conda-forge.github.io/src/guidelines.rst

 Intended Usage
 ==============

 Maintainers' time and CI resources are what enable conda-forge.
 They are as scarce as they are valuable. conda-forge has enough capacity to support releasing packages, but not developing them.
-Please limit uploaded packages to those tagged in a release.

-For tapping into CI services during development, consider the `ci-helpers <https://github.com/astropy/ci-helpers>`__ project.
+Publishing a package to conda-forge signals it is suitable for users not involved with development.
+However, publishing does not always happen error-free.
+Multiple commits are acceptable when debugging issues with the release process itself.

+Fortunately, there are options for optimizing the development of a package.
+  - `conda-smithy <https://github.com/conda-forge/conda-smithy>`__ is a tool used by conda-forge itself to manage feedstocks. conda-smithy can be used to create an internal development feedstock that is seperate from conda-forge.
+  - `ci-helpers <https://github.com/astropy/ci-helpers>`__ is a set of scripts that drive various CI services using environment variables.